ScriBt/ScriBt.github.io/wiki_pages/lets-talk-code.md

 * A script which updates **ScriBt** to the latest version
 * Provides changelog from **local tag** to the **latest tag**
 * Inspired from JustArchi's updater-code for the [ArchiKitchen Project](https://github.com/JustArchi/ArchiKitchen)
-* Initially developed by me, re-written later by [Tim Schumacher](https://github.com/TimSchumi)
+* Initially developed by me, re-written later by [TimSchumi](https://github.com/TimSchumi)

 ### dist_db.rc